graniet/rllm/README.md

 - **Chat & Completions**: Two unified traits (`ChatProvider` and `CompletionProvider`) to cover most use cases.
 - **Extensible**: Easily add new backends.
 - **Rust-friendly**: Designed with clear traits, unified error handling, and conditional compilation via *features*.
+- **Validation**: Add validation to your requests to ensure the output is what you expect.

 ## Installation